magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 it is deluded by mind-objects.
 If it isn’t deluded by mind-objects, there’s no suffering.
 The undeluded mind can’t be shaken.
-This phenomenon is a state of awareness, where all things and phenomena are viewed entirely as arising and passing away – just that much.
+This phenomenon is a state of awareness, where all things and phenomena are viewed entirely as *dhātu* arising and passing away – just that much.
 It might be possible to have this experience and yet still be unable to fully let go.
 Whether you can or can’t let go, don’t let this bother you.
 Before anything else, you must at least develop and sustain this level of awareness or fixed determination in the mind.
 You have to keep applying the pressure and destroying defilements through determined effort, penetrating deeper and deeper into the practice.

-Having discerned the Dhamma in this way, the mind will withdraw to a less intense level of practice, which the Buddha and subsequent Buddhist scriptures describe as the The refers to the mind which has experienced going beyond the boundaries of the ordinary human mind.
-It is the mind of the (ordinary unenlightened individual) breaking through into the realm of the ariyan (Noble One) – however, this phenomena still takes place within the mind of the ordinary unenlightened individual like ourselves.
-The is someone, who, having progressed in their practice until they gain temporary experience of withdraws from it and continues practising on another level, because they have not yet completely cut off all defilements.
+Having discerned the Dhamma in this way, the mind will withdraw to a less intense level of practice, which the Buddha and subsequent Buddhist scriptures describe as the *Gotrabhū citta*.
+The *Gotrabhū citta* refers to the mind which has experienced going beyond the boundaries of the ordinary human mind.
+It is the mind of the *puthujjana* (ordinary unenlightened individual) breaking through into the realm of the ariyan (Noble One) – however, this phenomena still takes place within the mind of the ordinary unenlightened individual like ourselves.
+The *Gotrabhū puggala* is someone, who, having progressed in their practice until they gain temporary experience of Nibbāna, withdraws from it and continues practising on another level, because they have not yet completely cut off all defilements.
 It’s like someone who is in the middle of stepping across a stream, with one foot on the near bank, and the other on the far side.
 They know for sure that there are two sides to the stream, but are unable to cross over it completely and so step back.
-The understanding that two sides to the stream exist is similar to that of the or the .
+The understanding that two sides to the stream exist is similar to that of the *gotrabhū puggala* or the *Gotrabhū citta*.
 It means that you know the way to go beyond the defilements, but are still unable to go there, and so step back.
-Once you know for yourself that this state truly exists, this knowledge remains with you constantly as you continue to practise meditation and develop your .
+Once you know for yourself that this state truly exists, this knowledge remains with you constantly as you continue to practise meditation and develop your *pāramī*.
 You are certain both of the goal and the most direct way to reach it.

 Simply speaking, this state that has arisen is the mind itself.
 If you contemplate according to the truth of the way things are, you can see